roberto-arista/TypedBot/README.md

             pass
         ```
     + I decided to extract some functionalities from `newPage`, `saveImage`, `fontVariations` and `openTypeFeatures` and to direct it to other functions.
         + `newPage` accepts two floats for width and height and `newPageDefault` accepts a string value for a default page size, like "A4".
-Making a Union[float, str] for the first argument of the function did not make much sense IMHO
+Making a `Union[float, str]` for the first argument of the function did not make much sense IMHO
-        + `saveImage` is a very dense and cool method in DrawBot, but it is very difficult to annotate in a clear way!
+        + `saveImage` is a very dense and cool method in DrawBot, but it is very difficult to annotate clearly!
 It has a ton of default keywork arguments, and I decided to make a clone for each format (png, jpg, pdf...)
-        + `fontVariations` and `openTypeFeatures` mix \*args and \*\*kwargs in order to be able to have `resetVariations` or `resetFeatures` boolean argument.
-It felt natural to extract this functionality into a separate functions `resetVariations()` and `resetFeatures()`
+        + `fontVariations` and `openTypeFeatures` mix `\*args` and `\*\*kwargs` in order to be able to have `resetVariations` or `resetFeatures` boolean argument.
+It felt natural to extract this functionality into separate functions `resetVariations()` and `resetFeatures()`

 + This project is cool, I want to help you.
 How can I contribute to it?